testerslol123/Pokerbot/README.md

 ![Step 5 setup small](/src/img/readme/step5new.jpg)

 This is the ABSOLUTE MINIMUM that must be visible (just above the "full house x10" line and the buttons on the bottom of the gameboard fully visible).
-If you show any less than this the bot will not work.
+If you show any less than this the bot will probably not work.

 ![Step 5 setup minimum](/src/img/readme/step5minimum.jpg)

 6. Place your browser window as close to the top left of the screen as you can (this makes the next step faster)
 * IF YOU ARE USING VIRAMATE, DISABLE THE IMPROVED ENGLISH FONT SETTINGS (OR DISABLE VIRAMATE ENTIRELY), THE BOT WON'T WORK AT ALL WITH DIFFERENT FONTS
 7. Press enter on the cmd window, the bot will now try to find the gameboard on your screen (DON'T MOVE YOUR BROWSER WINDOW AFTER THIS STEP)
-8. The bot will start working and will stop after the amount of minutes in the settings file.
+8. The bot will start working as soon as the gameboard is found and will stop after the amount of minutes in the settings file.
 (If you want to stop it earlier just close the cmd window)

 ## Troubleshooting